Concurrency

 Parallelism, in contrast, resembles having several chefs, each dedicated to preparing their own dish concurrently, thus significantly accelerating the overall meal preparation.

-For a deeper understanding of these concepts, I recommend reading Iveta Vistorskyte's blog post blog post on OxyLabs.
+For a deeper understanding of these concepts, I recommend reading Iveta Vistorskyte's blog post on OxyLabs.

 Why are these concepts important?
 Modern CPUs come with multiple cores, and by effectively utilizing these cores, we can significantly enhance the performance and speed of our applications.